notaryproject/notaryproject.dev/content/en/docs/tutorials/trust-policy.md

 notation sign $IMAGE --expiry 30s -k expired-example
 ```

-Use `notation ls` to confirm there are three signatures.
+Use `notation ls` to confirm there are two signatures.

 ```console
 notation ls $IMAGE